dcos/dcos-ui/README.md

   * Copy `src/js/config/Config.template.js` to `src/js/config/Config.dev.js`
   * Override variables in `Config.dev.js` to reflect your local development configuration

+  💡 **IMPORTANT**: if you want to use the development build against the [DC/OS Vagrant setup](#dcos-installation-instructions) then you'll want to set the `rootUrl` and `historyServer` to `http://m1.dcos`, and disable authentication prompts by setting `uiConfigurationFixture.uiConfiguration.plugins.authentication.enabled = false`.

 5. Run development environment